Santander profits boosted by Europe, costs rise in Brazil - NewsBreak

 Santander profits boosted by Europe, costs rise in Brazil

-MADRID (Reuters) -Santander reported a surge in first-quarter profit on Tuesday and reiterated financial targets for 2022, buoyed by higher revenues in Europe though higher costs and lending pressure in Brazil weighed on its shares.
+MADRID, April 26 (Reuters) - Santander (SAN.MC) reported a surge in first-quarter profit on Tuesday and reiterated financial targets for 2022, buoyed by higher revenues in Europe though higher costs and lending pressure in Brazil weighed on its shares.

 Net profit at Spain's biggest bank jumped 58% in the quarter to 2.54 billion euros ($2.72 billion), beating a Reuters poll forecast of 2.26 billion euros.